colleen547/sql-challenge/README.md

    7.)
 All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+   8.)
+In descending order, the frequency count of employee last names (i.e., how many employees share each last name) was listed.

 <b>Bonus (Optional)</b>
 As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
 You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
 To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss: